Discover more from ukraine@war

 The above doozy of a nutgraph is less than enlightening, though.
 As we have pointed out several times, Ukraine will not be invited to join the alliance until its elected leaders start behaving like adults.
 No one wants one more illiberal democracy to join the military bloc.
 Until then, bilateral military assistance will have to suffice.

-Recall the lopsidedness we complained about the other day, the imbalance between need and supply, swell-sounding promises Z makes versus the unremitting dysfunction of institutions which are needed to provide the agency he so desperately seeks.
+Recall the lopsidedness we complained about the other day, the imbalance between need and supply, swell-sounding promises Z makes versus the unremitting dysfunction of institutions which are needed to provide the agency he so desperately seeks2.

 Peace and war can occur in the presence of commitment problems, but these can be reduced by institutions of good governance or, alternatively, state capacity which can be considered a collective good in and of itself.
-External actors, including Team USA, have been far too reluctant to publicly call out Z for failing to get Ukraine’s democratic act together while simultaneously ignoring requests for long-range missile systems the country’s top generals say are necessary to knock Russia off its feet.
+External actors, including Team USA, have been far too reluctant to publicly call out Z for failing to get Ukraine’s democratic act together while simultaneously ignoring requests for long-range missile systems the country’s top generals say are necessary to knock Russia off its feet3.